draco003/pPub/README.md

 Also note, icons and desktop file are installed by default.
 If you want to install only the program itself, invoke make with "install-bin" target instead of "install".

+Important note: FreeBSD users will need to install `www/webkitgtk-3` port to get ppub working.

 Configuration
 -------------
 Most features can be configured from inside the application with these exceptions: